-The Publicly Documented Facts That Led up to the Incident
+Publicly Documented Facts That Led up to the Incident

-On the morning of January 27, 1959, the group left Vizhai to begin their trek.
+On the morning of January 27th, 1959, the group left Vizhai to begin their trek.
 Vizhai is the northernmost inhabited settlement in the region.

 On January 28th, one of the hikers, Yuri Yudin, fell ill and had to turn back.
 This turned out to be a life-saving turn of events for Mr. Yudin, as he is the sole survivor of the doomed expedition.

-Remaining members of the exbidition recorded the days afterward with diaries and cameras.
-On January 31, the group began to climb.
+The remaining members of the expedition recorded the days afterwards with diaries and cameras.
+On January 31st, the group began to climb.

 On February 1st, the hikers reached Kholat Syakhl, the mountain pass that has since been renamed “Dyatlov Pass” since the incident occurred.

-When they reached the pass, their plan was to cross over and set-up camp on the other side.
+When they reached the pass, their plan was to cross over and set up camp on the other side.

 Weather conditions worsened, a snowstorm ensued, and the hikers lost their direction due to decreasing visibility.

-In the confusion of being lost, the group discovered that they had hiked to nearly the top of the mountain pass, so they decided to pitch camp where they were, and head out the next day.
+In the confusion of being lost, the group discovered that they had hiked to nearly the top of the mountain pass, so they decided to pitch camp where they were and head out the next day.
 They never made it past this point.